Jackson Municipal Library

 The building, owned by the City of Jackson, has sat vacant for a number of years since the main library moved across the street into a larger building.
 Although not vandalized, it suffers from lack of maintenance and general neglect.
 The City has been trying to find a developer interested in reusing the building however their attempts have been unsuccessful.

 The Mississippi Baptist Convention, which has statewide offices nearby, has purchased the building.
-Although they haven’t announced plans for the building they have cleaned up the site and are maintaining the building.
+Although they haven’t announced long-term plans, they have cleaned up the site and are maintaining the building.
 A Mississippi Freedom (Civil Rights) Trail marker was unveiled at the site on August 17, 2017.